Written by: Michael Miner and Vincent M. Kickirillo

 Investor: Kohlberg & Company

 e+CancerCare operates a network of outpatient cancer care centers in the United States.
 The company offers care services, including diagnostic testing, radiation oncology, medical oncology, and ancillary services. e+CancerCare was acquired by Kohlberg & Company in 2011.
-Kohlberg recently exited the space when it sold e+CancerCare to Integrated Oncology Network in June 2019 (see below).
+Kohlberg recently exited the space when e+CancerCare was acquired by Silver Oak and combined into Integrated Oncology Network in June 2019 (see below).

 Investor: Pharos Capital Group